Search Knowledge Base by Keyword

 Design of Optical Strain Gauges

 For the fiber in an optical strain gauge to effectively detect changes in strain, its design must differ from conventional fiber optic lines for telecommunications.
-That is, the core of the cable undergoes inscription (which is essentially laser etching) during production.
+That is, the core of the cable undergoes inscription (a process of laser etching) during production.
 These inscriptions are arranged in unique patterns called Fiber Bragg Gratings, or FBGs.
 They create material interference in the fiber, reflecting light differently than the rest of the core.

 Think of each core strand as an extremely long glass cylinder.
 The FBGs behave like windows spaced out through the cylindrical fiber.
 When light from a laser hits each window, certain wavelengths pass through, while others reflect.
 When the FBGs change shape due to strain, there will be a measurable difference in the light waves transmitted.
 The interval between each window or inscription is critical for recording strain.
 Figure 2 shows a simplified depiction of a Fiber Bragg Grating.